fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 ## Basic drawing

 Next we will go over some basic drawing workflows, which you often find yourself in need of.

-### Drawing letters

-What’s essential to denote about B&eacute;zier curves is that the anchor points as we saw above are sort of like tangents at the extremas of the curve.

-In order to get smooth curves, keeping anchor points at horizontal and vertical extremas and keeping the handles vertical or horizontal is generally enough &ndash; it avoids jagginess and gives better coherency between the control points.

 ### Cutting a shape within another